anaconda/pyscript-tutorial/01_python_in_the_browser.md

 Let's now save & run our app.
 The preview pane will refresh, and you should now be seeing the Python version displayed directly in the document.

-Before proceeding to the next section, where we will learn how our simple first PyScript app works, let's go back for a moment to the `print` function, and let's discuss the ways in which this very important function can be used in the browser with PyScript.
+Before diving into how our simple first PyScript app works (in the next section), let's go back for a moment to the
+`print` function, and let's discuss the ways in which this very important function can be used in the browser with PyScript.

 Python programmers are used to use the `print` function to generate output that is automatically directed to the standard output (i.e., `stdout`).
 In fact, in standard (non-browser) scenarios, this function is generally used when working in a terminal, or within the interactive Python interpreter.